-- 1 A site administrator registers a remote application, specifying a name and a URL for the application (for more information, see Section 3.4.1, "Registering a Remote Application," on page 39). - 2 After using configuration or designer tools to include HTML from a remote application, a page in Vibe performs an HTTP POST operation to the application's URL and provides user-context information. - 3 As an option, the remote application can use Web services to obtain Vibe data needed to generate its section of the page. - 4 The remote application responds, providing its HTML to the Vibe code that is drawing the page.
-Because Vibe has already begun to draw the page, providing structuring HTML tags (such as html, title, head, and body), the remote application should not specify those tags.
+- 1 A site administrator registers a remote application, specifying a name and a URL for the application (for more information, see Section 3.4.1, "Registering a Remote Application," on page 27). - 2 After using configuration or designer tools to include HTML from a remote application, a page in Vibe performs an HTTP POST operation to the application's URL and provides user-context information. - 3 As an option, the remote application can use Web services (SOAP) to obtain Vibe data needed to generate its section of the page.